-Famitsu has published the first part of a two-part interview with Gyakuten Saiban (Ace Attorney) series creator Takumi Shuu to commemorate the upcoming trilogy pack to be released for the PS4, Switch, Xbox One and PC.
+Famitsu has published an interview with Gyakuten Saiban (Ace Attorney) series creator Takumi Shuu to commemorate the upcoming trilogy pack to be released for the PS4, Switch, Xbox One and PC.

 — ファミ通.com (@famitsu) 2019年2月12日

 The interviewer begins with commenting on how the Japanese title, Gyakuten Saiban (“Comeback Trial”) is a good one, and Takumi says that he was not the one to come up with it.
 The series started with the title “Surviban”, which he compares to Monty Python in how upon first hearing it it seems to be nonsensical, but takes root over time.
 It was derived from “survival” and “saiban” (“trial” in Japanese) but everyone else around him said it was too nonsensical.

 They ended up gathering the team around a whiteboard, and the highest-ranking person there had him write “Gyakuten Saiban” on it, and that was when the title was decided on.
 Though he was not fully convinced on the title at first, once it was released many people liked it, and he says that how it had a title of four kanji during a time when the trend was to have titles in katakana or English helped in making it stand out.
 He mentions that he was also told to change the name of the protagonist, Naruhodo (synonymous with “I see” in Japanese), but managed to get it left as it was.

 When asked if the series was always planned to start on the Gameboy Advance, Takumi says that it was initially planned for the Gameboy, as the GBA had not yet been released when the project started.
 Information on the GBA came in before they started development, however, and when they saw the LCD screen the team decided that they would like to make the game on it.